scottbw/analytics-udd/udd/course.md

 * [INST_TIER_3](#inst_tier_3) [0..1]
 * [TENANT_ID](institution.md#tenant_id) [0..1]

-\* indicates that the property is the primary key for this entity.
+\** indicates that the property is the primary key for this entity.

+##Description of course entity
+A course is a learning opportunity that defines a student's learning activities and aim.
+It is run by an institution and is usually validated to continue over several years with several intakes.
+A course will usually have a qualification aim.
+Example: BA Honours degree in French.

+##Notes
+The properties of the course entity do not include start date, study mode or location, because the course is at a high level in the UDD structure.
+These properties of a learning opportunity are differentiated in the course_instance, student_course_membership and student_on_course_instance entities.

 ##COURSE_ID
 ###Description